Changes to Entry Limits

 AKC Introduces AKC Scent Work Contractors

-AKC Scent Work is beyond pleased to introduce our Scent Work Contractors: Angela Ogle, Lisa Russell, Penelope Scott-Fox, and Stacy Barnett.
+AKC Scent Work is beyond pleased to introduce our Scent Work Contractors: Angela Ogle, Lisa Russell, Penelope and Scott-Fox.
 These individuals have extensive Scent Work experience, and they will act as advisers to the program and assist judges and clubs in the administration of trials.
 Click each contractor’s picture to read about their experience!

 Angela Ogle brings to AKC Scent Work years of experience – she is a certified judge in three different Scent Work venues, and has hosted trials, organized new clubs, created educational programs, and even served on breed standard committees.
 She is a Hall of Fame breeder producing World Champion Disc Dogs, Versatility Winners and multiple National Specialty breed winners, as well as working dogs including cadaver, search and rescue, and canine entertainment.
 Angela’s interests in the dog world are wide ranging, including Conformation, Rally, Obedience, Shed Hunting, Dock Diving, Dog Parkour, Disc Dog, and Herding, in addition to Scent Work.
 Angela is the perfect person to introduce current dog clubs to this new sport, and AKC Scent Work is fortunate that she has agreed to lend her expertise.
 Angela is located in Valparaiso, Indiana.
 Angela can be reached here.